Home Uses

 2. Mix a teaspoon of salt with the crushed sage leaves and a cup of warm water in a glass or a small container.

 3. Stir the mixture until the salt is completely dissolved.
+You may want to strain the sage leaves from the mixture using a fine sieve or cheesecloth before using it.

 If you have any potential allergies, be sure to take precautions and test-run a small amount of the product on your skin before rinsing out your mouth with it.
 Carefully monitor any reactions that may occur and proceed with caution accordingly.